 The cutscene preceding Silver's final level contains a hint at Silver's motivation; he explicitly mentions his current plan doesn't involve changing the past.
 After all the shenanigans that he already experienced, this point isn't exactly without its merit.

 When Rouge gives Omega the Chaos Emerald, and Omega prepares himself for the The Slow Path, one of the preparations he mentions is "External access no longer permitted".
 And indeed, when Shadow and Rouge found/find him in the future, they're unable to even rouse him from his standby mode.
 So... how did the humans of the future manage to reprogram him to go after Shadow?

 Because that was the Omega from the future.
 I assume the External Access thing was only for the standby period.

 The Omega with the Chaos Emerald was the Omega from the future.
 That's the whole point of The Slow Path, you sit and wait until it's the future.

 Because there were two Omegas: the Omega in standby, and his future self who came back from the future after giving the emerald to Shadow.
-The one they reprogrammed was the later, so no paradox here.
-If they had reprogrammed the Omega in standby, his reaction to meeting Shadow in the future would have been quite differently.
+The one they reprogrammed was the latter, so no paradox here.
+If they had reprogrammed the Omega in standby, his reaction to meeting Shadow in the future would have been quite different.

 But if she stopped the kiss, she wouldn't have either.